coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 Notice that the syntax is not completely backward compatible since the identifier was not required.

-.. cmd:: Add Morphism f : @ident.
+.. cmd:: Add Morphism f : @ident

 The latter command also is restricted to the declaration of morphisms without parameters.
 It is not fully backward compatible since the